mia-platform/documentation/docs/development_suite/api-console/api-design/overview.md

 #### Error in the retrieval of the configuration

-In this case an error message will be shown in the branch popover and you may need to reload the page or contact your Project Administrator.
+In this case, an error message will be shown in the branch popover and you may need to reload the page or contact your Project Administrator.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '340px'}}>